Band Info

 (Trumpet)

-• Bachelor of Science degree in music education from Winston-Salem State
+• Bachelor of Science degree in music education from Winston-Salem State University

 • University Master of Music Education degree from Jackson State University.

-• Currently Associate Band Director at UNCG.
+• Currently Associate Band Director at UNC-Greensboro..

 • Teaches applied trumpet as well as jazz and brass ensembles at Winston-Salem State University.